affinitydb/doc/strengths.md

 it's not possible in a relational database to just move that row across various tables).
 Also, it is difficult to 'correct' pitfalls once the database contains data.
 Incomplete or extensible models (such as plug-in architectures) require awkward modeling strategies.
 Integration with external data sources can be painful.
-In contrast, ChaosDB proposes a much more agile approach, where [categories](./terminology.md#class) can be created and modified iteratively, without affecting the data.
+In contrast, Affinity proposes a much more agile approach, where [categories](./terminology.md#class) can be created and modified iteratively, without affecting the data.
 Categories and structures can be known to (or defined by) some software components (e.g. plug-ins), and ignored by others.

 ##Super-types as first-class citizens
-With ChaosDB, the identity of objects is automatically secured (by their [PID](./terminology.md#pin-id-pid)), and the type hierarchy is free to evolve independently from instances.
+With Affinity, the identity of objects is automatically secured (by their [PID](./terminology.md#pin-id-pid)), and the type hierarchy is free to evolve independently from instances.
 Super-types can pre-exist sub-types, and when sub-types are declared they don't modify, invalidate or hide super-types, or force any manual reorganization of the data.
 Types can be specialized and combined.
 Objects can match multiple types (aka [classes](./terminology.md#class) or categories).
-Use-cases that imply a proliferation of sub-types are not a problem for ChaosDB.
+Use-cases that imply a proliferation of sub-types are not a problem for Affinity.
 Software components are free to interact with super-types or sub-types, at their convenience.

 ##No need to model attributes as entities